Posted: 03/26/12 | March 26th, 2012

 I want to go chasing ghosts.
 “Maybe just a little longer,” I say to myself.
 I keep grasping at sand, hoping it won’t seep through my hands and I’ll be able to hold on a little longer.
 Just one more day as Peter Pan couldn’t hurt.

-But as I got stuck in Sihanoukville writing my book, my mind realized what my heart knew long ago – the end had come.
+But as I got stuck in Sihanoukville writing my book, my mind realized what my heart knew long ago: the end had come.
 My life and desires have changed.
 Whereas those travelers in Sihanoukville wake up to nothing but a day at the beach, I wake up to conference calls, blogs, and work.

 I once wondered if it was possible to travel for too long.
 Could one spend too much time traveling alone?
 Could one live without roots for so long that they became rudderless?
-I thought so then and I still think so now.
+I thought so then, and I still think so now.

 Traveling alone doesn’t mean you get lonely.
 You learn that there’s nothing wrong with eating dinner, seeing a movie, or going out for a drink by yourself.

 Many of the people I know who travel like I do slow down after their third year.
-They stay in destinations longer, they have a home base, or they revist places.
-Many have a partner with them that helps keep them anchored.
+They stay in destinations longer, they have a home base, or they revisit places.
+Many have a partner with them who helps keep them anchored.

-But the heart wants what it wants and my heart no longer wants to be a nomad.
+But the heart wants what it wants, and my heart no longer wants to be a nomad.

 My days as “Nomadic Matt” are no more.

-I don’t know what the future will hold.
-I don’t even know if I’m fully ready for the next step of my life.
 Will I be able to adjust?
 Months down the line, will I simply run off with my backpack and travel through Europe, unable to cope with being settled?
-Will this be like 2008 all over again, when I came home to end my trip, only to leave again a couple of months later?
-I don’t know.

 For a while now, I’ve been trying to hold onto this lifestyle — but not anymore.
 I can’t linger at the end of this chapter any longer.
 It’s time to turn the page and see what happens next.

 I still love travel and have no plans to stop.
 It’s too much a part of me, too much of who I am.
 And this blog will continue.
 I have enough articles today to fuel this site for months, and there are still plenty of trips in my future.
 So there will be plenty of new stories, photos, and tips.